serilog-contrib/serilog-sinks-applicationinsights/README.md

 ## Including Operation ID

 Application Insight's Operation ID is pushed out if you set `operationId` LogEvent property.
-If it's present, AI's operation ID will be overriden by the valeu from this property.
+If it's present, AI's operation ID will be overriden by the value from this property.

 ## Using with Azure Functions